BrunoPecanha/College_Stuffs/README.md

 - Use of vulvo customer (Non-monthly);
 - Finish stays;
 - Usage reports;
+- Usage in three languages (Portugues, English and Spanish)

 # Persistence and other records:
 - Recorded in txt file